How is my Benefit Calculated?

 Final Compensation

-A Tier Two member's Final Compensation, or Salary Average, is determined by dividing the total salary earned (Last 5 or 3-High) by the total months worked, then multiplying by twelve (12).
+For Tier Two members, Final Compensation is determined by dividing the total salary earned (Last 5 or 3-High) by the total months worked, then multiplying by twelve (12) to annualize.

 Member Pension Spiking

-- An increase due to overtime work and pay as the result of a state or federal grant, grant pass-through, or a similar program that requires overtime as a condition or necessity of the employer's receipt of the grant, or the first one hundred (100) hours of mandatory overtime that an employee is required to work by the employer during a fiscal year;
+5. An increase due to overtime work and pay as the result of a state or federal grant, grant pass-through, or a similar program that requires overtime as a condition or necessity of the employer's receipt of the grant;

 Benefit Factor

-Benefit factors are set by statute and vary depending upon the type of service, amount of service, participation date and the retirement date.
+Benefit factors are set by statute and vary depending upon the type of service (nonhazardous or hazardous), amount of service, and participation date.
+Benefit factors are applied based on a tiered structure.
+Higher factors are attained as Tier 2 members reach specified levels of service.

 Nonhazardous Member Benefit Factors